Sheldenshi/Tic-Tac-Toe/README.md

 # tic-tac-toe
 Implemented the Tic Tac Toe game with Python.
-Totally unschool related, just for fun.
+Totally not school related, just for fun.